rumpkernel/buildrump.sh/README.md

 Mac OS X is likely to require support for its linker.

-Tip(s) for advanced users
+Tips for advanced users
 =========================

-Place your buildtools in a separate directory, e.g. `$HOME/rumptools` using `./buildrump.sh -T $HOME/rumptools tools`.
+- Place your buildtools in a separate directory, e.g. `$HOME/rumptools` using `./buildrump.sh -T $HOME/rumptools tools`.
 Put that directory in `$PATH`.
-You can now do fast build interation for kernel components by going to the appropriate directory and running `rumpmake dependall && rumpmake install`.
+You can now do fast build iteration for kernel components by going to the appropriate directory and running `rumpmake dependall && rumpmake install`.

+- Assuming you have a commit bit to NetBSD, you can use HEAD from NetBSD src and be able to commit your changes to NetBSD from src with the following setup:

+  - `BUILDRUMP_CVSROOT=dev@cvs.netbsd.org:/cvsroot ./checkout.sh cvs nbcvs HEAD`
+  - `./buildrump.sh -s nbcvs fullbuild`

+  Of course, replace `dev` with your NetBSD account name.
+Equally "of course", this operating mode is not officially supported by buildrump.sh.
+However, if you run into problems that will affect buildrump.sh after the checkout date is bumped, report the problems using your discretion.